pratikunterwegs/patho-move-evol/README.md

 ## Supplementary Material

-The supplementary material provided with this manuscript is generated from the `supplement/` directory.
+The supplementary material provided with this manuscript is generated from the `supplement.Rmd` file in the `supplement/` directory.

-- `supplement/01_model_description.Rmd` Displays a schematic of the simulation model, and produces an example landscape.

-- `supplement/02_comparing_ecological_outcomes.Rmd` Includes a figure comparing ecological outcomes across simulation replicates.

-- `supplement/03_modelling_global_dispersal.Rmd` Shows simulation outcomes when modelling global dispersal.

-- `supplement/04_modelling_percent_infection.Rmd` Shows simulation outcomes when modelling percentage infection costs.

-- `supplement/05_modelling_sporadic_introductions.Rmd` Shows simulation outcomes when modelling the introduction of novel pathogens in only some generations (determined probabilistically) after the initial introduction.

-- Other files in this directory are helper files required to format the supplementary material.
+Other files in this directory are helper files required to format the supplementary material.

 ## Other Directories